shrinidr/prev/prevmed/public/articles/mental-schizophrenia-relapse-prevention.md

 dementia.
 In 1908, it was renamed schizophrenia by Eugen Bleuler, a Swiss psychiatrist.
 The word, schizophrenia in Latin literally means \"splitting of the mind\".
 Its use denotes the separation of function between personality, thinking, memory, and perception.
-In the early 20th century, the psychiatrist[Kurt Schneider](https://en.wikipedia.org/wiki/Kurt_Schneider) categorized the psychotic symptoms of schizophrenia into two groups: hallucinations and delusions.
+In the early 20th century, the psychiatrist[<u>Kurt Schneider</u>](https://en.wikipedia.org/wiki/Kurt_Schneider) categorized the psychotic symptoms of schizophrenia into two groups: hallucinations and delusions.